About FDIC >

-Supervision and consumer protection are cornerstones of the FDIC's efforts to ensure the stability of and public confidence in the nation's financial system.
-The FDIC's supervision program promotes the safety and soundness of FDIC-supervised insured depository institutions, protects consumers' rights, and promotes community investment initiatives.
-In addition to carrying out its established examination program and other supervisory activities, the FDIC initiated in 2006 a substantial expansion of its programs to promote economic inclusion and confronted difficult policy issues regarding industrial loan companies.
+Supervision and consumer protection are cornerstones of the FDICs efforts to ensure the stability of and public confidence in the nations financial system.
+The FDICs supervision program promotes the safety and soundness of FDIC-supervised insured depository institutions, protects consumers rights, and promotes community investment initiatives.

-The FDIC's strong bank examination program is the core component of its supervisory program.
-At year-end 2006, the Corporation was the primary federal regulator for 5,237 FDIC-insured state-chartered institutions that are not members of the Federal Reserve System (generally referred to as "state nonmember" institutions).
-Through safety and soundness, consumer compliance and the Community Reinvestment Act (CRA), and various specialty examinations, the FDIC assesses their operating condition, management practices and policies, and compliance with applicable laws and regulations.
+The FDICs strong bank examination program is the core of its supervisory program.
+At year-end 2007, the Corporation was the primary federal regulator for 5,257 FDIC-insured state-chartered institutions that are not members of the Federal Reserve System (generally referred to as "state nonmember" institutions).
+Through safety and soundness, consumer compliance and Community Reinvestment Act (CRA), and other specialty examinations, the FDIC assesses their operating condition, management practices and policies, and their compliance with applicable laws and regulations.
 The FDIC also educates bankers and consumers on matters of interest and addresses consumers' questions and concerns.

-In 2006, the Corporation conducted 2,388 statutorily-required safety and soundness examinations, including a review of Bank Secrecy Act compliance, and all required follow-up examinations for FDIC-supervised problem institutions within prescribed timeframes.
-The FDIC also conducted 1,959 CRA/Compliance examinations (777 joint compliance-CRA examinations, 1,177 compliance-only examinations,1 and five CRA-only examinations) and 3,052 specialty examinations.
-All compliance/CRA examinations were also conducted within the time frames established by FDIC policy, including required follow-up examinations of problem institutions.
-The accompanying table compares the number of examinations conducted in 2004, 2005 and 2006 by type.
+In 2007, the Corporation conducted 2,258 statutorily-required safety and soundness examinations, including a review of Bank Secrecy Act compliance, and all required follow-up examinations for FDIC-supervised problem institutions within prescribed time frames.
+The FDIC also conducted 1,773 CRA/Compliance examinations (1,241 joint CRA/compliance examinations, 528 compliance-only examinations,1 and four CRA-only examinations) and 2,941 specialty examinations.
+All CRA/compliance examinations were also conducted within the time frames established by FDIC policy, including required follow-up examinations of problem institutions.
+The accompanying table compares the number of examinations, by type, conducted in 2005, 2006 and 2007.

-As of December 31, 2006, there were 51 insured institutions with total assets of $8.5 billion designated as problem institutions for safety and soundness purposes (defined as those institutions having a composite CAMELS2 rating of 4 or 5), compared to the same number of problem institutions with total assets of $6.6 billion on December 31, 2005.
-This constituted a 28.7 percent year-over-year increase in the total assets in problem institutions.
-During 2006, 38 institutions with aggregate assets of $4.7 billion were removed from the list of problem financial institutions, while 38 institutions with aggregate assets of $7.8 billion were added to the list of problem financial institutions.
-The FDIC is the primary federal regulator for 27 of the 51 problem institutions.
+As of December 31, 2007, there were 77 insured institutions with total assets of $22.2 billion designated as problem institutions for safety and soundness purposes (defined as those institutions having a composite CAMELS2 rating of 4 or 5), compared to the 51 problem institutions with total assets of $8.5 billion on December 31, 2006.
+This constituted a 51 percent year-over-year increase in the number of problem institutions and a 161 percent increase in problem institution assets.
+During 2007, 38 institutions with aggregate assets of $6.4 billion were removed from the list of problem financial institutions, while 64 institutions with aggregate assets of $26.5 billion were added to the list of problem financial institutions.
+The FDIC is the primary federal regulator for 47 of the 77 problem institutions.

-During 2006, the Corporation issued the following formal and informal corrective actions to address safety and soundness concerns: 29 Cease and Desist Orders; one Written Agreement; and 146 Memoranda of Understanding.
-Of these actions issued, eight Cease and Desist Orders, one Written Agreement and 21 Memoranda of Understanding were issued based on apparent violations of the Bank Secrecy Act.
+During 2007, the Corporation issued the following formal and informal corrective actions to address safety and soundness concerns: 48 Cease and Desist Orders, three Temporary Cease and Desist Orders, one modified Cease and Desist Order, and 158 Memoranda of Understanding.
+Of these actions issued, 25 Cease and Desist Orders and 31 Memoranda of Understanding were issued based, in part, on apparent violations of the Bank Secrecy Act.

 Large Complex Financial Institution Program